isomerpages/edb-pix/_grow-your-business/Grow your customer base.md

 ---
 ## Growing your customer base

-We have curated some resources below to help you secure your first customer and grow your customer base in Singapore.
+Browse the resources below to learn more about how you can secure your first customer and grow your customer base in Singapore.

 | Resource | Description | Website |